Shecherish/Aion-classic-skin-mods/README.md

 WARNING

-Do not use tanned.pak & the zip file together as they overlap
+Do not use tanned.pak & the zip file together as they overlap ( I would recommend to not use the tanned.pak file at all, it is more for a record keeping for me )

 The changes you make to your character are visible to every player.